Lesser magistrate

 The doctrine of the lesser magistrate is a concept in Protestant thought.
 A lesser magistrate is a ruler such as a prince who is under a greater ruler such as an emperor.
-The doctrine of the lesser magistrate is a legal system explaining the exact circumstances that a lesser magistrate has the right and responsibility to resist the greater ruler.
+The doctrine of the lesser magistrate is a legal system explaining the exact circumstances in which a lesser magistrate has both the right and the responsibility to resist the greater ruler.

-The doctrine of the lesser magistrate is dependent on the private citizen argument from prior to the Reformation, which stated that any evil done by an officeholder is committed as a private citizen, rather than by the office.
+The doctrine of the lesser magistrate is dependent on the private citizen argument from before the Reformation, which stated that any evil done by an officeholder is committed as a private citizen, rather than by the office.

-The use of the doctrine of the lesser magistrates carried with it the possibility of violence and war.
+The use of the doctrine of the lesser magistrates carries with it the possibility of violence and war.